Who is the first-ever Bible Heroes world champion?

 Ian joined the championship to play and interact with other players from all over the world.
 And did you know that his father Greyson joined, too?

-With this, winning was not their intention.
-Instead, Ian and his father wanted to enjoy themselves.
+But winning was not their intention.
+Ian and his father just wanted to have fun.
 At the same time, they liked challenging their gaming skills and knowledge of the Bible.

 - United Arab Emirates